 Over the last two years we have:

-- maintained our £1.4m of annual grants to Oxford’s homeless charities, funding a wide range of support services and accommodation.
-This will increase to £1.8m a year in 2018/19
+- increased our annual grants to Oxford’s homeless charities to £1.8m a year

 - committed £1.5m to keep the Simon House hostel open in the face of closure and build a brand new facility for rough sleepers with complex needs in Cowley

-- secured £790,000 of Government funding to help vulnerable single adults under the age of 35, and households at risk of homelessness
+- secured £790,000 of government Trailblazer funding to help vulnerable single adults under the age of 35, and households at risk of homelessness

 - allocated £15m to buy homes for otherwise homeless Oxford families.
 We have added a further £5m to this fund In the 2018/19 budget

 - alongside partners, prevented 1,159 households from becoming homeless in 2017/18